jjvanzon/JJs-Reference-Architecture/patterns.md

 Be aware that executing `NewLinkTo` onto *existing* objects will result in a corrupted object graph.

-### Cascading Extensions
+### Cascading

-`< TODO: Describe how to organize your DeleteRelatedEntitiesExtensions and UnlinkRelatedEntitiesExtensions. >`
+`< TODO: Describe how the DeleteRelatedEntitiesExtensions and UnlinkRelatedEntitiesExtensions are organized. >`

 ### Facade